 No time like the present

-So, with these tips, you should feel ready and raring to take on the (presentation) world.
+So, that’s the zoom presentation tips and tricks!
+With these tips, you should feel ready to take on the (presentation) world.
 We know that presentations aren’t always accessible, but hopefully, these virtual Zoom presentation tips go some way to relieving the anxieties.
 Try to use these tips in your next Zoom presentation.
 If you stay calm, stay enthusiastic and keep your audience engaged with your shiny, new interactive presentation, it will be your best Zoom presentation yet!